Small Business Phone Problems: 5 Common Issues and How to Fix Them

 A virtual phone number with intelligent answering:

-- Captures their details (name, number, reason for call)
+- Captures their name, number, and reason for calling

-- Forwards urgent calls to your mobile immediately
+- Forwards genuinely urgent calls to your mobile immediately

-- Works every time, not just when someone's available
+- Works every time — not just when someone happens to be free

 Problem 2: Voicemail That Nobody Checks (Or Leaves)